gavmere/LeagueOfLegendsAnalysis/README.md

 ></iframe>

 Indeed, it looks like the above is true!
 Looking at the bar chart, the Blue side has a higher frequency of firstherald and firstbaron, while the Red side has a higher frequency of firstdragon.

+##Baseline Model

+for our base line we decide to use the following colums we will try to predict which side a team was on based on the chosen features

+**To Predict:**
+We will be predicting which side a player is on, so for this we will binaraize the sides 1 being Blue and 0 being Red

+**Features**
+For our baseline model features we will use the following (grouped by transformation performed) **Feature(s):** kills, deaths, assists, dragons, heralds, barons, and gamelength **Type of Variable:** Since these columns are all intgers, including gamelength, it is impossible for these features to take on decimal values and they are sortable, which makes them Discrete
+**Transformation:** We will be using the standardScaler transformer **Reason:** Because we have discrete data it's always a good idea to scale it to normalize the data

+**Feature(s):** firstdragon, first herald, firstbaron Type of Variable: These columns simply tells us if a team got the first baron in their game, therefore these columns are categorical
+Transformation: For these variables we use one hot encoding
+reason: We chose to OHE instead of keeping it binary because we do not want to assume that taking these objectives first is "better".

+Feature(s): result
+Type of Variable: This column tells us if a team has win or lost their game
+Transformation: For these variables we Binarize it, with 1 being a win and 0 being a loss
+reason: We chose to make it a binary feature beacuse DSFJHSAKFDAJKHFSDAFHSDAKFHKSDFJKASDFHKDALFLSADLJFSADJFSA FIX THIS

+Using these variables we use a default descion tree classifier and place it into a pipeline.
+We then evaulate the model using accuracy, precision, recall, and f1-score.

+Our results are as follows:
+Accuracy: 0.54
+Precision (blue): 0.55
+Recall (blue): 0.54
+F1-score (blue): 0.54

+These scores look pretty bad.
+The accuracy of .54 signifies to me that the model is slightly better then flipping a coin on unseen data.
+Although it does not tell me if it underfits or overfits, we can see that there *is* something to learn about these features.
+The same goes for precision, recall, and f1-score.
+Overall, we determine the model as bad because we are just barely beating out a coin flip.

+##Final Model
+For our final model we really need to look deep into our data.
+In pursuit of this, we not only added features, but dropped many as well.

+**Features Engineering:**
+The final features we seattled on are:

+Assits, gamelength, Dragons Per second, geralds Per second, Barons Per second, K/D, Dragons, Heralds, Barons, numFirsts, result

+**The ones we added**
+We added the features Dragons Per second, heralds Per second, Barons Per second, K/D, Objectives, numFirsts, firstDragon, firstBaron, firstHerald
+**Feature(s):**Dragons Per second, geralds Per second, Barons Per second **Why:** We believe these features increased our accuracy because instead of looking at the amount that a certain team took, we instead look out how often a team took said objective.
+This is more important because in the game you may be putting of getting an objectives to do other things.
+This should result in high values as high dragon/baron/herald frequency
+**Feature(s):**K/D
+**Why:**We wanted to combine the kills and deaths columns to create a kill-death ratio column because a team could have lots of kills either because they actually had a lot of kills or it was an extended game where there were a lot of kills.
+That is to say that more kills does not mean a team is in a better position or not.
+To mitigate this, we divide by the amount of deaths a team had which should result in a better indicator of a teams position.
+**Feature(s):**Dragons, Heralds, Barons
+**Why:**: Instead of our intial idea of standard scaling these columns, we instead keep these columns as is.
+We believe this improved our accuracy because it adds pretty much turns these features as more of an ordinal column rather than a discrete one.
+**Feature(s):**numFirsts
+**Why:** We created this feature by summing up each of the "first" columns row wise.
+This should result in a better indicator of how many "firsts" a team gotten in total while also reducing dimensionality.

+**The ones we changed**
+**Feature(s):**Dragons, Heralds, Barons
+**Why:**: Instead of our intial idea of standard scaling these columns, we instead keep these columns as is.
+We believe this improved our accuracy because it adds pretty much turns these features as more of an ordinal column rather than a discrete one.
+**Feature(s):**firstDragon, firstBaron, firstHerald
+**Why:** Instead of keeping these binary, we decieded to turn it to a different encoding called "Frequency Encoding".
+Frequency encoding is a way to encode categorical features where instead of having a binary encoding, you encode them with the proportion they are of the data.
+This is to have more of a "weight" to these features.
+One may ask "Is it just .5 for all columns?", this is only true if there was a dragon/baron/herald in every game, which is not always the case.
+In fact, for almost all of our splits the proportions are around 60/40.

+##Fairness analysis
+TODO
+##Digging deeper
+At first, we were really bummed we were not able to get a high accuracy percent for our model.
+We thought changing models, hyperparameters and even features would help us find that perfect combination to find out what side a team was on.
+But if we recontextualize our model and instead look at what we could not achieve we could extract more meaning from our findings.
+The lack of accuracy could mean that **League of Legends is a (in terms of what side a team is on) _somewhat_ balanced** Now, I know for many League of Legends players this statement may be shocking, but the fact that we were unable to find features that significant tell us which side a team was on, including weather they won or lost, may signify that either Red or Blue have no significant advantage over the other.
+##Conclusion